 - Toss in the broccoli and bell peppers and cook for 2-3 minutes, or until the vegetables are crisp-tender and the chicken is cooked through.
 Pour in the remaining sauce and add the cashews.
-Toss everything together and allow sauce to bubble and thicken.
+Toss everything together and allow the sauce to bubble and thicken.
 Season with salt, pepper or red pepper chili flakes as needed.

 - Remove from heat and serve warm on a large platter or over zoodles, cauliflower rice(paleo), quinoa or regular rice or noodles.
 Sprinkle with sesame seeds and green onions if desired.

 - Cook rice and divide evenly into lunch containers.
-Add cashew chicken, cover and store in fridge for up to 4 days.
+Add cashew chicken, cover and store in the fridge for up to 4 days.